 Second Month Baby Milestones: The Senses

 At two months, babies can see objects -- and people -- from up to 18 inches away.
 That means you still need to get pretty close, but your baby will be able to see your face pretty well while feeding.
-Your baby should also be able to follow your movements when you walk close by.
+She should also be able to follow movements when you walk close by.

 Baby’s hearing is improving, too.
 Your 2-month-old will especially enjoy listening to the sound of your voice.